jduckett/duck_map/GUIDE.md

 When the url is built, the model object will be asked to provide values for: :my_book_id and :id and map those values back to the real :book_id and :id when the url is built.

+You can find more information and demo apps at: (http://www.jeffduckett.com/blog/14/sitemaps-and-nested-resources-using-duckmap.html)

 ### Route Filters
 Filters give you the power to exclude named routes from a sitemap based on verbs, controller name, action name, and the name of the